prevostc/docker-workshop/README.md

 If you feel that you need a more detailed tutorial to get started, Docker inc. built his own, more in-depth, tutorial for beginners: https://github.com/docker/docker-birthday-3/blob/master/tutorial.md

 IMPORTANT NOTES:
 * Some steps ends with an EXERCISE.
-It is important that you try to answer the question before running any command, your first answers will be mostly guesses but you should get better and better with time :)
+It is important that you try to answer the question before running any command, your first answers will be mostly guesses but you should get better and better with time :) The answer is always on the next step of the tutorial.
 * Raw docker forces us to type command with a lot of options, please take time to go through each of theses options as it is important that you understand most of them

 Author notes: